makersacademy/takeaway-challenge/README.md

 This challenge requires us to build a program so that customer can order a takeaway.
 My approach to this challenge is to create 3 different classes.

 - **TakeAway class**
-New instance of this class is always instantiated with an instance of the Message class, the Menu class and an empty items hash.Under this class I have the following methods :
+New instance of this class is always instantiated with an instance of the Message class, the Menu class and an empty items hash.

+Under this class I have the following methods:

+read_menu:
-read_menu : it returns the list of dishes and their prices.
+it returns the list of dishes and their prices.

+order:
-order : it is called with 2 arguments, a dish name and the quantity. it rely on a private method add_dish to add the dish and the quantity to the items hash and output a confirmation message.
+it is called with 2 arguments, a dish name and the quantity. it rely on a private method add_dish to add the dish and the quantity to the items hash and output a confirmation message.

+basket_summary:
-basket_summary : it returns a string made of all the active orders dish name and their quantity.
+it returns a string made of all the active orders dish name and their quantity.

+method total_price:
-total_price : it calculate the price of the order using the quantity and the dish price ordered then output a confirmation of the total.
+ it calculate the price of the order using the quantity and the dish price ordered then output a confirmation of the total.

+complete_order:
-complete_order : it takes a number as argument, this number represents the total price the customer came up with.
+it takes a number as argument, this number represents the total price the customer came up with.
 If the customer total is different from the checkout price, an error is raised, otherwise a confirmation text message is sent to the customer with the total price and delivery time.

+add_dish:
-add_dish : it takes 2 arguments,dish and quantity.
+it takes 2 arguments,dish and quantity.
 This method is private and it allows the method order to keep track of what is ordered.

 - **Menu class**
 The menu class hold the list of dishes and their prices.
 This is the class which allows the class TakeAway method read_menu to display the menu.